clarejordan/Conversational-Design-Portfolio/03-dbt-distress/README.md

 *(guides for 60 seconds)*
 **Assistant:** Where is the intensity now?
 **User:** 5
 **Assistant:** That is progress.
-Would you like to save a note about what helped?
+Would you like to make a note about what helped?